stfc/alc-ux/scripts/README.md

     container.
 The default is the user's home directory (${HOME}).
 - ``--use-docker``: This key will tell the script to use the Docker container engine instead of the default Apptainer container engine.

+## aiidalab.desktop

+This is an example desktop configuration file which launches the startup script and in turn the configured AiiDAlab application hosted in an Apptainer container.
+It can be accessed from the file explorer and when opened runs the script as defined in the ``Exec`` field.
+For convenience it is recommended that a user edit this file to give the absolute path to the ``startup.sh`` script and ``alc.svg`` image in the ``Exec`` and ``Icon`` fields (instead of a relative path) and then place the file in the ``/home/${USER}/Desktop`` folder where it will now show on the user's desktop and can be executed from there.